BusyBiee1/2025-02-20-FinalCapstoneDealerINV-FrontEnd/README.md

 - useEffect hook is used for side effects like fetching data and checking login status
 - useMemo hook is used to memorize (cache) the result of sorting the Veehicles array optimizing and preventing unnecessary resorting on every render.
 - useReduce will be implemented in future version to manager several userState hook employed in the applicaiton.
-- Context API could be implemented for global state management (if needed in future iterations)
+- useContext could be implemented to avoid prop drilling and for for global state management (if needed in future iterations)

 ## Routing
 React Router is used for client-side routing.
 The main routes are: